 Customer Service Representative

-As noted above, insurance companies that operate as direct writers do not utilize agents or brokers to distribute their products.
-Rather, they sell policies through customer service representatives (CSR's).
-A CSR is employed by the insurer.
-He or she communicates with customers via the telephone, the Internet, or a local sales office.
+Insurance companies that operate as direct writers sell policies through customer service representatives (CSRs).
+CSRs are employees of the insurer.
+They communicate with customers via the telephone, the Internet, or a local sales office.
 When a new customer seeks a policy, the CSR gathers information and provides a quote.
 After the policy is issued, the CSR remains the customer's primary contact for all matters related to the policy other than claims.

-After you file a claim, an insurance adjuster will review the details of your loss and inspect any property (yours or the claimant's) that has been damaged.
-He or she will interview witnesses, claimants, physicians, police and other individuals who have information relevant to the claim.
-The adjuster will also review your policy to determine whether the loss is covered.
-He or she may negotiate a settlement with you (or the claimant) and authorize payments.
+Once you have filed a claim, an insurance adjuster reviews the details of your loss and inspects any damaged property (yours or the claimant's).
+He or she interviews witnesses, claimants, physicians, police and other individuals who have information relevant to the claim.
+The adjuster reviews your policy to determine whether the loss is covered.
+He or she may negotiate a settlement with you or the claimant and authorize payments.

 Claims examiners review claim information provided by adjusters to determine whether the claims have been handled properly.
 Examiners do not review every claim.
 They focus on those that are complex, severe, questionable or otherwise require extra attention.
 Examiners enter claim payments, reserve amounts, and other data into the insurer's computer system.
 They may interview witnesses, attorneys, physicians and others involved in the claim.
 Examiners keep track of claims until they are finalized and all costs have been verified.